-\\Unregistered reliability analysis for data entry (Jun 2022):\\ The focal follow data were transferred from the Prim8 auto-generated data sheets and transcribed (from focals that were recorded using audio files) to two analyzable data sheets (one for social behavior and one for foraging behavior) containing data for all variables in this preregistration.
+Unregistered reliability analysis for data entry (Jun 2022): The focal follow data were transferred from the Prim8 auto-generated data sheets and transcribed (from focals that were recorded using audio files) to two analyzable data sheets (one for social behavior and one for foraging behavior) containing data for all variables in this preregistration.
 During the data cleaning process, several data entry/transcription errors were found, which prompted us to conduct a reliability analysis on the data.
 We did not record who the data entry person / transcriber was, so we could not conduct an interoberver analysis.
 Instead, we conducted an intraobserver reliability analysis.
 Ten percent (37) of the focal follows (total 367) were randomly selected (using RAND() in MS Excel) and recoded by Christa Rolls in 2022.
-Rolls recorded for each focal follow whether one or more errors in the original data set where the assumption wsa that no errors were made (all data points were 0).
+Rolls recorded for each focal follow whether one or more errors in the original data set were made (1) or not (0), and this vector was compared with a vector from the original data set where the assumption was that no errors were made (all data points were 0).
 The Cohen's kappa between the recoded and the original data set was 0.89 (confidence boundary 0.79-0.99), indicating that the data cleaning process corrected enough errors such that the rest of the data did not need to be recoded.

-# SUPPLEMENTARY MATERIAL 2: additional analyses for P2
+SUPPLEMENTARY MATERIAL 2: additional analyses for P2